visionml/pytracking/README.md

 # PyTracking
-A general python framework for training and running visual object trackers, based on **PyTorch**.
+A general python framework for visual object tracking and video object segmentation, based on **PyTorch**.

-### News:
+### New version released!
-* Check out our CVPR 2020 paper [Probabilistic Regression for Visual Tracking](https://arxiv.org/abs/2003.12565).
-Code coming here soon.
+* Code for our CVPR 2020 paper [Probabilistic Regression for Visual Tracking](https://arxiv.org/abs/2003.12565).
-* We are currently integrating support for segmentation (VOS) and multiple objects.
+* Tools for analyzing results: performance metrics, plots, tables, etc.
+* Support for multi-object tracking.
+Any tracker can be run in multi-object mode.
+* Support for Video Object Segmentation (**VOS**): training, datasets, evaluation, etc.
-* Check out our paper [Learning What to Learn for Video Object Segmentation](https://arxiv.org/abs/2003.11540).
-Code will be released here.
+* Code for [Learning What to Learn for Video Object Segmentation](https://arxiv.org/abs/2003.11540) will be released soon.
+* Much more...

+**Note:** Many of our changes are breaking.
+Integrate your extensions into the new version of PyTracking should not be difficult.
+We advise to check the updated implementation and train scripts of DiMP in order to update your code.

 ## Highlights

-### DiMP and ATOM Trackers
+### PrDimp, DiMP and ATOM Trackers

-Official implementation of the **DiMP** (ICCV 2019), and **ATOM** (CVPR 2019) trackers, including complete **training code** and trained models.
+Official implementation of the **PrDiMP** (CVPR 2020), **DiMP** (ICCV 2019), and **ATOM** (CVPR 2019) trackers, including complete **training code** and trained models.

 ### [Tracking Libraries](pytracking)